Bicycle Challenges PhD: Cycling-as-a-Service in the Netherlands (2017-20)

 Phase I (2017)

 At present (August 2017), I am soliciting pilot interview subjects who are active in the cycling-as-a-service (deelfiets) world in the Netherlands.
 Thereafter, I aim to interview entrepreneurs and those involved in providing cycling-as-a-service (bikeshare operators, providers of related services) as a way of understanding the business models at work in this sector.
-Finally, I aim to interview public-sector stakeholders responsible for cycling-as-a-service, especially in the communities in which the previous group are operational.
+Finally, I aim to interview public-sector stakeholders responsible for cycling-as-a-service, especially in the communities in which the previous group is operational.

 Feedback and Interest